PainVox logo with circular dot pattern

 Tremendous Unmet Need

-The current standard of care for diagnosing pain (MRI, X-rays, CT, ultrasound, EMG, clinical exam, etc) has low sensitivity and poor accuracy, the extent to which leads to mismanagement of pain patients: misguided interventions, imprecise or unnecessary surgeries, or systemic medication when a cure was otherwise available.
+The current standard of care for diagnosing pain (MRI, X-rays, CT, ultrasound, EMG, clinical exam, etc) has low sensitivity and poor accuracy, substantially contributing to overly complex pain management and, at times, mismanagement of pain patients: misguided interventions, imprecise or unnecessary surgeries, or systemic medication when a cure or near-cure was otherwise available.

 Diagnostic Ligand